Tax Residency in Spain

 Know Your Tax Obligations

-As a tax resident of Spain, you’re generally required to declare your worldwide income to the Spanish tax authorities.
+As a Spanish tax resident, you’re generally required to declare your worldwide income to Spanish tax authorities.
 This includes income earned both within Spain and abroad.
 Be aware of the different types of taxes you may be subject to, such as income tax, wealth tax, and property tax.

 Familiarize Yourself with Tax Deductions and Credits